Blued (app): History

 Ma Baoli, (马保力 (Mǎ Bǎolì); also known as Geng Le; 耿乐 (Gěng Lè)), then a closeted police officer in Qinhuangdao, Hebei, set up Danlan (淡蓝 (Dànlán, light blue), a reference to the Bohai Sea) a message board for gay men, in 2000.
 As the site gained more attention, his supervisors eventually discovered in 2012 that Ma ran the website and forced him to resign.
 He then came up with Blue'd, which was initially based on the American app Jack'd, and released it the same year after seeking investors.

 Today, Blued employs over 200 staff at its headquarters in Beijing, China, and has recently opened new offices in London, UK, and India to overview the rapid expansion of the app overseas.
 Within 4 years, Blued has become the largest gay social network in the world with over 27 million registered users.

 The app, the BlueCity group in general and Ma himself have been recognized for their health promotion efforts, particularly in the prevention of HIV/AIDS infections.
 Danlan had collaborated with health officials in Beijing to promote HIV testing to higher-risk demographics soon after its launch.
 After one of Ma's friends told him he was infected with HIV in 2009, BlueCity took a more comprehensive approach, eventually hosting forums with Chinese CDC and UNAIDS members, and premier Li Keqiang met with Ma in 2012 to discuss HIV/AIDS in China and discrimination against the LGBT community.
 This role has also been credited with giving the company more lenient treatment from the Chinese government, which has a mixed record on LGBT rights and has shut down or censored other LGBT online spaces.

 In 2016, Blued partnered with Hornet, a social networking platform for gay and bisexual men.
 Commenting on the global partnership between Blued and Hornet, Hornet president Sean Howell declared: “Gay apps have evolved over the past few years to more fully engage users, who demand a richer, mobile experience”.

+In 2020, the application had 6.4 million monthly users.

-Ma announced that he would resign from BlueCity in August 2022, shortly after it was delisted form Nasdaq.
+Ma announced that he would resign from BlueCity in August 2022, shortly after it was delisted from the Nasdaq.

+November 11, 2025, Blued and another gay dating app, Finka, was removed from iOS App Store in China and Chinese app stores for Android at request from Chinese authorities.